Potato-Bacon/foodrecipes/README.md

 ## Tools Used

-For this project, the following tools were used;
+For this project, the following tools were used.

 1.React
 2.Javascript